zkemail/hiring/devrel.md

 Design a bug management system for the ZKEmail [Registry](https://registry.zk.email/) that prioritizes issues by user impact and partner needs.
 The plan should outline the core system structure including bug tracking, triage process, and documentation standards, as well as how it will be maintained and scaled to additional team members.

 ### Task 3
-How would you redesign the user experience of the ZKEmail[Registry](https://registry.zk.email/) to better support developers?
+How would you redesign the user experience of the ZKEmail [Registry](https://registry.zk.email/) to better support developers?
 Explore improvements to the end-to-end developer journey, from initial documentation through successful completion of a blueprint.
 Consider the documentation structure of our Docs site, field requirements, and overall workflow.
 Provide specific recommendations.

 ## What are we looking for?
 * Solid foundation in software engineering, particularly in building developer tools and/or blockchain applications.